January 12, 2022

 Not only are these fake tickets more expensive, but they’re essentially a scam since people are promised something that they won’t get.
 This is what Alec Baldwin complained about that got so much press.

 Important: The only company that has authority to bring you to the statue is Statue Cruises.
-If the ticket is not sold by that company or an affiliated third party, you will not be taken to Liberty Island.
-If you’re taking a guided tour with a company like ours, we purchase the ferry ticket for you and you ride over with your guide who takes you on a tour of the island — but you’re still taking the Statue Cruises boat to the island.
+If the ticket is not sold by that company or an affiliated tour company like ours, you will not be taken to Liberty Island.
+If you’re taking a guided tour with us, we purchase the ferry ticket for you and you ride over with your guide who takes you on a tour of the island — but you’re still taking the Statue Cruises boat to the island.

 A lot of times, these scammy sellers will approach you at Battery Park and say anything to convince you to buy from them.
 They might tell you that the wait is three hours or that their view is better.
 Make sure you know what you’re buying before you purchase.
 There’s no faster way to see the Statue of Liberty than taking the ferry using a skip-the-line ticket, whether with or without a guided tour.
 If someone says something else, be careful!

 Guide tip: My advice?
 Ignore the street sellers.
 Even if you’re headed to Castle Clinton to buy the tickets the day of, see for yourself just how long the line is and decide if it’s worth it to you to actually visit the island that day, return another day, or settle for a boat ride that takes you near Liberty Island.
 If you opt for the boat ride, please do your research on reputable companies rather than getting pressured into buying something you’re not sure about.

 If paying to see the Statue of Liberty doesn’t interest you, there are a number of ways to see it from a distance for free.
 Of course, the view won’t be as up-close as the one that you pay for on Liberty Island, but in my opinion, Lady Liberty is always beautiful.

 Here are some places you can check out: